SheykoWk/sheykowk.github.io/about/index.md

 ## 𝓦𝓱𝓸 𝓪𝓶 𝓘?

-#### An aspiring developer who loves to take on new projects that challenges his analytical and technological capacities
+#### Im Sahid Kick, An aspiring developer who loves to take on new projects that challenges his analytical and technological capacities, I have 21 years old, and I want to contribute to the Developer community, with my knowladge in CyberSecurity and Web Development.

 ***